knative/client/conventions/cli.md

 characteristics:

 - They can be _mandatory_ or _optional_
+- Mandatory flags are mentioned in the `Use` attribute of a command like in `service NAME --image IMAGE` for `ServiceCommand`
 - Optional flags can have _default values_
 - Flag values can be _scalars_, _binary_, _lists_ or _maps_ (see below for
   details)